Mead: Varieties

 Mead can have a wide range of flavors depending on the source of the honey, additives (also known as "adjuncts" or "gruit") including fruit and spices, the yeast employed during fermentation, and the aging procedure.
 Some producers have erroneously marketed white wine sweetened and flavored with honey after fermentation as mead, sometimes spelling it "meade."
+Some producers ferment a blend of honey and other sugars, such as white refined sugar, again, mislabeling the product as mead.
 This is closer in style to a hypocras.
 Blended varieties of mead may be known by the style represented; for instance, a mead made with cinnamon and apples may be referred to as either a cinnamon metheglin or an apple cyser.

 A mead that also contains spices (such as cloves, cinnamon or nutmeg), or herbs (such as meadowsweet, hops, or even lavender or chamomile), is called a metheglin /mɪˈθɛɡlɪn/.

 A mead that contains fruit (such as raspberry, blackberry or strawberry) is called a melomel, which was also used as a means of food preservation, keeping summer produce for the winter.
 A mead that is fermented with grape juice is called a pyment.

 Mulled mead is a popular drink at Christmas time, where mead is flavored with spices (and sometimes various fruits) and warmed, traditionally by having a hot poker plunged into it.

 Some meads retain some measure of the sweetness of the original honey, and some may even be considered as dessert wines.
 Drier meads are also available, and some producers offer sparkling meads.

 Historically, meads were fermented with wild yeasts and bacteria (as noted in the recipe quoted above) residing on the skins of the fruit or within the honey itself.
 Wild yeasts can produce inconsistent results.
 Yeast companies have isolated strains of yeast that produce consistently appealing products.
 Brewers, winemakers, and mead makers commonly use them for fermentation, including yeast strains identified specifically for mead fermentation.
 These are strains that have been selected because of their characteristic of preserving delicate honey flavors and aromas.

 Mead can also be distilled to a brandy or liqueur strength, in which case it is sometimes referred to as a whiskey.
 A version called "honey jack" can be made by partly freezing a quantity of mead and straining the ice out of the liquid (a process known as freeze distillation), in the same way that applejack is made from cider.